artgey/Geyer/README.md

 Future Update Status: https://github.com/artgey/BIN-HEX-file-converter/milestones

-"Geyer" BIN/HEX File Converter
+"Geyer"

-Can convert any file to to a .bin or .hex format and back to its origin format ("experimental" and only for a few specific File formats)
+Can convert any file to to a .bin, .hex or .rom format and back to its origin format ("experimental" and only for a few specific File formats)

 "Tester" Keys
 - Serial install key: "**5612-6761-1988-6074**" for **ver.
 1.0.0.0** ("alpha" release), Build Year: 2023